RSS

 Russian S7 announces the purchase of a cosmodrome

 In 2016, it was announced that a group of companies would become the owner of Sea Launch.
-S7 The transaction to purchase the property of the floating cosmodrome closed on April 17, 2017.
+S7 The deal to buy the property of the floating cosmodrome closed on April 17, 2017.

-The subject of the deal was the Sea Launch Commander, the Odyssey platform with missile segment equipment installed on them, ground equipment at the base port of Long Beach in the United States and the Sea Launch trademark.
+The subject of the deal were the Sea Launch Commander, the Odyssey platform with missile segment equipment installed on them, ground equipment at the base port of Long Beach in the United States, and the Sea Launch trademark.

 Settlement agreement between RSC Energia and Boeing: launch of American astronauts on the ISS at the expense of debt

-On March 30, 2016, the head of Roscosmos state corporation Igor Komarov said that the Sea Launch project was being prepared for sale and a buyer had already been found.
+On March 30, 2016, the head of the state corporation Roscosmos, Igor Komarov, announced that the Sea Launch project was being prepared for sale and a buyer had already been found.
 However, he did not specify who the investor was and the volume of the transaction.

-In response to a statement by Igor Komarov, Boeing in April 2016 filed a petition in the Central District of California to ban the sale of a floating cosmodrome and consortium.
-Boeing's lawsuit was granted a month later.
+In response to Igor Komarov's statement, Boeing in April 2016 filed a petition with the Central District of California to impose a ban on the sale of a floating spaceport and consortium.
+Boeing's lawsuit was upheld a month later.
 In May, a California court ordered RSC Energia to pay Boeing compensation in the amount of $330 million (about 20 billion rubles).
-The company has been trying to recover debt from project partners - Russian and Ukrainian enterprises - through the court for several years.
+The company has been trying to collect debt from project partners - Russian and Ukrainian enterprises - through the court for several years.
 In 2013, Boeing sued RSC Energia to recover $92 million and $130 million, as well as interest.
 This amount was formed after the bankruptcy of the consortium in 2009.

-After the preliminary agreement reached by RSC Energia with Boeing to resolve the dispute over the Sea Launch project on July 22, 2016, the court of the Central District of California suspended all actions to collect debt from the Russian enterprise.
-And on March 16, 2017, an American court closed Boeing's lawsuit against RSC Energia: the parties signed a settlement agreement.
-After that, NASA entered into an agreement with Boeing to provide seats for American astronauts on Russian Soyuz manned ships for flights to the ISS in 2017-2019, RSC Energia will provide seats as part of paying off debts to Boeing.
+After the preliminary agreement of RSC Energia with Boeing on the settlement of the dispute over the Sea Launch project was reached on July 22, 2016, the court of the Central District of California suspended all actions to collect debts from the Russian enterprise.
+And on March 16, 2017, an American court closed Boeing's claim against RSC Energia: the parties signed a settlement agreement.
+After that, NASA entered into an agreement with Boeing to provide seats to American astronauts on Russian Soyuz manned spacecraft for flights to the ISS in 2017-2019, RSC Energia will provide seats as part of the repayment of debts to Boeing.

 2014: Project freeze due to conflict in Ukraine

-In 2014, the Sea Launch, in which the United States and Norway also participated, was frozen due to the conflict between Ukraine and Russia.
+In 2014, Sea Launch, which also involved the United States and Norway, was frozen due to the conflict between Ukraine and Russia.

-On August 22, 2014, a message was published on the Sea Launch consortium website to suspend launch activities under the Sea Launch program.
+On August 22, 2014, a message was published on the Sea Launch consortium website about the suspension of launch activities under the Sea Launch program.
 Due to the lack of orders, the floating platform and command vessel were mothballed.
-The programme was scheduled to resume between mid-2015 and mid-2016.
+The program's missions were scheduled to resume between mid-2015 and mid-2016.
 But that didn't happen.

-In September 2014, the first information appeared in the media about the sale of the project to an unnamed Israeli investor.
-However, the general director of the consortium Sea Launch Sergey Gugkaev denied information about the sale plans.
+In September 2014, the first information about the sale of the project to an unnamed Israeli investor appeared in the media.
+However, the CEO of the Sea Launch consortium, Sergei Gugkaev, denied information about the sale plans.

 In 2011, launches resumed.